Skip to main content

 3. Three letters of recommendation (may include mentor).

-4. Letter from the Division Director or Department Chair assuring 75% or more protected time for research.
+4. Letter from the Division Director or Department Chair assuring 50 to 80% protected time for research.

-5. Research Plan: The three to five-page proposal should describe Specific Aims, Background and Significance, Experimental Methods, Procedures, and Long-Term Objectives.
+5. Research Plan: The three to five-page proposal must describe Specific Aims, Background and Significance, Experimental Methods, Procedures, and Long-Term Objectives.
 Research plans exceeding the five-page limit will be returned; the page limit does not include references.
-Be sure to provide a title for your project.
+Applicants must provide a title for the project.

 6. Curriculum Vitae of the applicant.